Cost of diffusion: nonlinearity and giant fluctuations

 We further assume that the jumps are positive and exponentially distributed with mean value $\mu$, i.e., that $p(\eta)=\exp(-\eta/\mu)/\mu$.
 For simplicity, we set $\mu=1$.
 Inspired by the taxi paradox described above, we consider the nonlinear cost function $h(\eta)=1+b(\eta-\eta_c)\theta(\eta-\eta_c)$, with $b>0$ a positive constant, and $\theta(x)$ the Heaviside step function.
 This function $h(\eta)$ is such that jumps shorter than the critical size $\eta_c$ in one unit of time (\emph{slower} jumps) incur a unit fee, whereas longer (\emph{faster}) jumps are more costly, with the fee being proportional to the length (velocity) of the jump.
 Thus, in our model there are two parameters, $b$ and $\eta_c$.

 \textit{Main results (Ensemble (i)) - } Due to the nonlinear nature of the cost function, even after fixing the total distance $X$ and the number of steps $n$, the total cost $C$ remains random, as expressed by the taxi paradox.
-To quantify the variability of $C$, we first compute the cost variance $\operatorname{Var}(C|X,n)$ conditioned on the value of $X$ after exactly $n$ steps.
-In particular, in the late-time limit $n\to\infty$, $X\to\infty$ with $y=X/(n\eta_c)$ fixed, we find that the variance takes the scaling form
+For large $n$, the average cost grows with the total distance $X$ as